 First Tennessee chip-enabled consumer credit cards and select business credit cards allow for a contactless payment option.
 When you see the symbol on your credit card and the terminal, you may wave your card in front of the terminal instead of inserting it into the terminal.
 Remember, the contactless feature is only available for transactions under $75.

 Look for the symbol at checkout.
-Keep in mind, First Tennessee consumer and small business credit cards are contactless, while our debit cards are not.
+Keep in mind, First Tennessee consumer and small business credit cards are contactless.

-No, First Tennessee does not charge any additional fees to use the new chip technology.
+No, First Tennessee does not charge any additional fees to use the chip technology.

 When traveling internationally, some card readers at unattended terminals (like public transportation kiosks, gas pumps, etc) will require a special PIN.
 This is not the PIN you would normally use for U.S. transactions.
 As such, your card will not be accepted.
 In these situations, locate an attended terminal to complete your transaction or have an alternate payment method.